 Step 2: Format and content

 Proceed to draft a statement that explicitly grants the agent the authority to undertake the specified functions on your behalf.
-In a clear and concise manner, outline the specific actions or decisions the representative is authorized to make on your behalf.
+Clearly and concisely, outline the specific actions or decisions the representative is authorized to make on your behalf.

 Step 3: Include the necessary details